 Here’s my approach:

-- Pick a topic you’re genuinely interested in
+- Choose a topic you genuinely like

-- Create valuable content regularly
+- Regularly create valuable content

 3. Google Search Engine Evaluator